Shabbington: School

 The former school room and master's house are now two private homes.
 The oldest part is timber framed and was built in the 17th century.
 In the 18th century the three-bay west range was added as the schoolmaster's accommodation and a gothic east window was inserted in the older part of the building.
 A new schoolroom was added in about 1850.

 Amenities

 Shabbington has a public house, The Old Fisherman, that is also a restaurant.

 The Great Bucks Steam and Country Fair is held at Shabbington each summer in early August.
 The first fair was in 1982 and since then it has been called off three times, once because of heavy rain; another time because of foot and mouth; and lastly due to the COVID-19 pandemic in 2020.

 In 2011 there were 21 working steam engines as well as fire engines, motorbikes and vintage cars.
-8,000 steam engine fanatics and vintage car enthusiasts came to Shabbington for the fair.
+8,000 steam engine and vintage car enthusiasts came to Shabbington for the fair.
 The chairman Maria Millan said: "A lot of people travel quite far to get here and like it because it has a local feel and is organised by a family and a few friends."